oxfordmmm/catdocs/docs/source/user.rst

 .. image:: _static/fetch_ena.png

-To use this source with your own data, you need to upload your data to ENA via `ENA <https://www.ebi.ac.uk/ena/submit>`_.
+This is data available to public and uploaded to ENA via `ENA <https://www.ebi.ac.uk/ena/submit>`_.

 2. From SP3 Local (where files are uploaded to SP3 via web upload or SP3 submission module, i.e. CatsUp)